-There’s not a huge amount of choice in the town, nor any extreme budget options, but there are a few nice-looking hotels to consider, such as the famous Casa Amarilla or Portal de la Marquesa with its beautiful patio, and also a couple of hostels in Mompox.
+There’s not a huge amount of choice for places to stay in Mompox, nor any extreme budget options, but there are a few nice-looking hotels to consider, such as the famous Casa Amarilla or Portal de la Marquesa with its beautiful patio, and also a couple of hostels.

 We stayed in Pueblito Mágico, which we had mixed feelings about.
 The common areas are really beautifully put together, with both indoor and outdoor spaces to relax.
 The room we were given – the ensuite double right next to reception – was incredible, but we had a peek in at the other double for the same price and the dorm rooms and they looked pretty cramped and dank.

 If we had our time in Mompox, Colombia, again, we’d probably opt to stay at Casa Isabelita because JUST LOOK AT WHAT A BEAUTY THAT IS.
-Nicely located with one of the lower price points in Mompox.
+Nicely located with one of the lower price points of places to stay in Mompox.

 Where to eat & drink in Mompox

-It may not be very tradish, but Luna de Mompox is a wonderful little curbside restaurant in a quiet plaza.
+It may not be very traditionally Colombian, but Luna de Mompox is a wonderful little curbside restaurant in a quiet plaza.
 The pizzas are great and it’s very popular with locals.